VinceDiR/NYC_MTA_EDA_Project/README.md

 Data Description:
-What dataset(s) do you plan to use, and how will you obtain the data?

 We will be using MTA Turnstile data, taken from http://web.mta.info/developers/turnstile.html and organized into a SQLite Database locally.
 We will also be using Census data
 What is an individual sample/unit of analysis in this project?
 What characteristics/features do you expect to work with?
 If modeling, what will you predict as your target?